 March 8th is International Women's Day.
-This is a time for Canadians to celebrate the progress that has been made toward equality for women and their full participation in all aspects of society.
-It is also an opportunity to reflect on the barriers that remain and to take action to overcome them.
+It is a time for Canadians to celebrate the progress that has been made towards gender equality and an opportunity to take action to overcome the barriers that remain.

-Here are just a few ideas for how you can celebrate International Women's Day:
+Here are ten ideas for how you can celebrate International Women's Day:

-- Recognize the achievements of an exceptional woman in your community by profiling them in a local paper or on your blog, making a donation to a charity in her name, or nominating her for an award (such as the Governor General's Award in Commemoration of the Persons Case).
+- Recognize the achievements of an exceptional woman in your community by profiling her in a local paper or online platform, making a donation to a charity in her name, or nominating her for an award (such as the Governor General's Award in Commemoration of the Persons Case).

-- Download the International Women's Day poster and put it up in your office, home or community.
+- Print the International Women's Day poster to display in your office, home or community.

-- Learn more about the challenges facing women around the world by reading about women pioneers or watching a documentary, film or television program on women's issues.
+- Learn more about the challenges facing women around the world from international organizations like UN Women.

-- Donate your time to a cause that supports women and gender equality.
-There are many interesting projects focused on gender equality in your community and around the world.
+- Donate your time to a local, national or international organization that supports women and gender equality.

-- Talk with men and boys about their role in advocating for women's rights.
+- Talk with men and boys about their role as advocates and allies for gender equality.

-- Plan a fundraising event (e.g. bake sale, used book sale, etc.) at your workplace or school for a charity that works with women or works to advance women's rights (e.g. a women's shelter).
+- Plan a fundraising event at your workplace or school for a charity that works with women or works to advance gender equality.